Last updated on July 13th, 2022 at 06:04 pm

 New Year’s Eve on King’s Road

 Dan and I decided to spend New Year’s Eve in one of his favorite neighborhoods, Chelsea, along King’s Road.
 We met up there earlier in the day and I brought my festive New Year’s Eve party outfits in a backpack so I could be ready to roll.

-I sipped on Glenfiddich, since somehow have a glass of Scotch, neat, with water seemed right for New Year’s Eve in London.
-Dan had a glass of Moltepuciano Italian red wine.
+I sipped on Glenfiddich since somehow having a glass of Scotch, neat, with water seemed right for New Year’s Eve in London.
+Dan had a glass of Montepulciano Italian red wine.

-A few hours later, after a leisurely lunch, we wandered about again, and made our reservations for dinner later at Trafalgar Restaurant on King’s Road.
-We’d be meeting Dan’s brother Paul there for dinner and then heading out dancing afterwards.
+A few hours later, after a leisurely lunch, we wandered about again and made our reservations for dinner later at Trafalgar Restaurant on King’s Road.
+We’d be meeting Dan’s brother Paul there for dinner and then heading out dancing afterward.

 Cocktails at the Bluebird Cafe

 We had a few hours to kill in-between, so we headed to one of Dan’s favorite bars in the area, above the Bluebird Cafe, for a cocktail.
 The bar was festively decorated for the holidays with giant silver hanging ornaments and a fir tree, glittering with lights and silver tinsel.